Good memories of run at Queen's spur Norrie on

 "My serve has improved a lot over the last couple of years and my backhand is an absolute nightmare on this surface, especially here at Queen's where the ball stays so low.

-"I just want to keep improving on how I play in the bigger moments and I'll be hunting down that being in the zone feeling.
+"I just want to keep improving on how I play in the bigger moments and I'll be hunting down that 'being in the zone' feeling.

 "I'll be looking for good sensations and trying to feel the court out, which isn't easy in the first few days when it's so lush."

-Norrie, who starts on Monday against Grigor Dimitrov, Queen's champion in 2014, has not played since reaching the third round at the French Open.
+Norrie, who starts on Monday against Bulgarian Grigor Dimitrov, Queen's champion in 2014, has not played since reaching the third round at the French Open.

-At his media conference, Norrie explained he has had time for extra gym work and been watching footage of his run on the grass last year.
+Norrie explained he has had time for extra gym work and has been watching footage of his run on the grass last year.

 "We were still in the bubble and it wasn't the biggest of crowds so it was a little bit different," he said.